sameerashahh/cancer-chatbot/README.md

-# FAMICOM Complexity & Familiarity Analysis
+# Extending FAMICOM (Improving estimation of LLM performance)

 A comprehensive framework for analyzing prompt complexity and familiarity metrics using the **FAMICOM** methodology.
 This project replicates the FAMICOM paper's findings across multiple language models (Phi-3-mini, Mistral-7B) and datasets, enabling correlation analysis between prompt characteristics and model performance.